some-ip-com/open-someip-spec/src/someip-rpc.rst

     :collapse: True

 The Client ID is the unique identifier for the calling client inside the ECU.
 The Session ID is a unique identifier chosen by the client for each call.
 If session handling is not used, the Session ID shall be set to 0x0000.

+.. feat_req:: 🎯
+    :id: feat_req_someip_649
+    :reqtype: Requirement
+    :security: TBD
+    :safety: TBD
+    :satisfies:
+    :status: valid
+    :collapse: True

+If session handling is used the Session ID shall start with 0x0001 else it can be set to 0x0000.

+.. feat_req:: ⓘ
+    :id: feat_req_someip_667
+    :reqtype: Information
+    :security: TBD
+    :safety: TBD
+    :satisfies:
+    :status: valid
+    :collapse: True

+For events and notification events no session handling shall be used; thus, the Client ID should be set to 0x0000.

+.. feat_req:: ⓘ
+    :id: feat_req_someip_669
+    :reqtype: Information
+    :security: TBD
+    :safety: TBD
+    :satisfies:
+    :status: valid
+    :collapse: True

+For fire&forget methods, events and notification events the Session ID should start with 1 and be incremented for every message sent.

+.. feat_req:: ⓘ
+    :id: feat_req_someip_677
+    :reqtype: Information
+    :security: TBD
+    :safety: TBD
+    :satisfies:
+    :status: valid
+    :collapse: True

+When the Session ID reaches 0xFFFF, it shall start with 0x0001 again.

+.. feat_req:: ⓘ
+    :id: feat_req_someip_668
+    :reqtype: Information
+    :security: TBD
+    :safety: TBD
+    :satisfies:
+    :status: valid
+    :collapse: True

+The handling of the Request ID in SOME/IP-SD messages is discussed later in this specification.

 .. heading:: Protocol Version [8 Bit]
     :id: feat_req_someip_89